mmattozzi/cocoa-rest-client/README.md

 =================
 * Source code is hosted on Github: http://github.com/mmattozzi/cocoa-rest-client
 * If you would like to contribute, please fork and create a pull request on Github
-* Downloads and issues will still be kept up to date on Google Code.
-I will probably keep source up to date with each release.
-* Source uses [Cocoapods](http://cocoapods.org/) for dependencies, to get started, install CocoaPods and in the main project directory run:
+* Source uses [Cocoapods](http://cocoapods.org/) for dependencies, to get started, [install CocoaPods](http://guides.cocoapods.org/using/getting-started.html) and in the main project directory run:

     ```
       pod install
     ```
+  * Note that you must have a github account and a public key registered with github so that CocoaPods can pull down a github-hosted dependency.

 Credits
 =================